 |Following a C-section, your French Bulldog can become stressed and perhaps even aggressive.
 An excessive number of procedures could worsen your dog’s mental state.|

-It is crucial that your French Bulldog is well cared for post-pregnancy, including at birth and while nursing.
+Your French Bulldog must be well cared for post-pregnancy, including at birth and while nursing.
 Being a mother and giving birth are emotionally and physically demanding times.

 Aside from the scarring from the C-section, your female will need time to recover from giving birth to a litter.
 Additionally, she will have to re-grow parts of her uterus and strengthen her muscles.

-Early in pregnancy, many females experience muscle wasting and even loss of fur.
+Early in pregnancy, many females experience muscle wasting and even fur loss.
 Frenchies should only be bred every 18 to 24 months, allowing them enough time to recover from their surgeries.

-French Bulldogs should only be bred every 18 months to 2 years, as I mentioned earlier.
+As I mentioned earlier, French Bulldogs should only be bred every 18 months to 2 years.
 The longer we wait, the greater her chance of recovering, being healthy, and being happy without the constant stress of frequent C-sections.

 What Is The Best Age to Start Breeding a French Bulldog